ChilliCream/website/website/blog/2020-01-07-what-lies-ahead.md

 authorImageURL: https://avatars1.githubusercontent.com/u/9714350?s=100&v=4
 ---

-For years now ww .NET developers have looked a little envious to the JavaScript platform in regards to GraphQL.
-All the cool tools and libraries where there. .NET just could not live up to what was available in the JavaScrip real.
+For years now we .NET developers have looked a little envious to the JavaScript platform in regards to GraphQL.
+All the cool tools and libraries where there.
+Our platform just could not stack up to what was available in the JavaScript realm.

 This is why we started our work on the _Hot Chocolate_ server.
-We wanted to bring something of these awesome ideas that we could see on other platforms in regard to GraphQL home .NET.
+We wanted to bring something of these awesome ideas that we could see on other platforms home to .NET.

+There are always different phases in software development and for people on the outside it sometimes is difficult to see the whole picture.
+I think with the next view releases that are now coming over the next three month this picture will become clearer.

 While until now you could only see fragments of what we are building with todays preview 1 of _Banana Cake Pop_ we will start releasing previews of the wider GraphQL platform that we are working on.